Skip to main content

 Day-to-day tasks

-• meet with clients and take on cases
+• meet with solicitors and their clients to discuss cases

 • research the law and cases similar to the one you're working on